 A great psychologist is very compassionate and can empathize with a client’s pain and other difficulties.
 They are able to put clients at ease and make people feel comfortable.

 A great psychologist is very patient, both during long periods of research and with individual clients.
 They understand that significant periods of time can pass before substantial results can be seen.

 Within my teaching and training, I address the complexities of the social, political, cultural, environmental, and economic world.
 As such, I emphasize understanding how individuals interact with American and global culture.

-My research is reflective of my clinical work.
+My research is reflective of my work as. a psychologist.
 I use a method known as “the Listening Guide,” which was created by my mentor Dr. Carol Gilligan (In A Different Voice, 1993).
 My current research explores the narratives of Dominican American, Korean American, and Trinidadian American, second generation, college educated women; stereotypes and bias in online dating; the voices and narratives of women who have experienced IVF; and the experiences of Asian American performers in theater, film, and television.

-My quantitative work on the effects of harm, hurt, and neglect by caregivers of older Lesbian, Gay, and Bisexual adults aged 66-88 was published in the Journal of Homosexuality in 2014.
+My quantitative work on the effects of harm, hurt, and neglect by caregivers of older Lesbian, Gay, and Bisexual adults was published in the Journal of Homosexuality in 2014.
 My qualitative work exploring the narratives of Korean American women during and post college was published in Narrative Inquiry in 2018.
 My theoretical work exploring teaching gender within the classroom was published in Scholarship for Teaching & Learning in Psychology in 2020 My full CV is available here.